abicas/SapOnMicrosoftDemos/content/env_setup/azure_setup/azuread/_index.en.md

 pre = "<b>1. </b>"
 +++

+First of all, we will need to create an Active Directory app registration that will be used by SAP CAL:

 1. Sign in to your Azure Account through the [Azure Portal](https://portal.azure.com)
 2. Select **Azure Active Directory**
 3. Select **App Registrations**